Skip to Main Content

 Congenital Spine Abnormalities Research

-Pediatric neurosurgeons at Riley at IU Health are responsible for much of the research related to the treatment and management of tethered spinal cord syndrome, including protocols for selecting patients who will respond well to surgery, advances in neuronavigation technology and precise measurement of the impact on a child’s quality of life.
+Pediatric neurosurgeons at Riley Children's are responsible for much of the research related to the treatment and management of tethered spinal cord syndrome, including protocols for selecting patients who will respond well to surgery, advances in neuronavigation technology and precise measurement of the impact on a child’s quality of life.

 Departments Treating This Condition